pawelgrzybek/pawelgrzybek.com/content/posts/2019-12-01-attach-visual-studio-code-debugger-to-sam-serverless-application-model-local-endpoint.md

 title: "Attach Visual Studio Code debugger to SAM (Serverless Application Model) local endpoint"
 description: "A debugger is something that I cannot live without.
 Setting it up for my current project built using SAM framework and TypeScript took me a while but I finally got it right."
 photo: 2019-12-01.jpg
-draft: true
 ---

 Hi!
 I am not going to go through the basics of debugging or AWS SAM framework.
-At this point you are most likely familiar with those — otherwise, you wouldn't land on this page.
+At this point you are most likely familiar with those — otherwise, you would’ve not landed on this page.
 I am going to share with you how to attach [Visual Studio Code](https://code.visualstudio.com) debugger to local endpoint served by [AWS SAM (Serverless Application Model)](https://aws.amazon.com/serverless/sam/).
 Let's start with a simple server-less example app.

 ```
 .